 - In 2016, a team of technologists from Ghana, Denmark and the US launched the Bitland initiative.
 The aim being to gradually introduce legitimate and digitally documented land titles across Africa;

-- Ubitquity, a SaaS blockchain company, is piloting a platform with a Brazilian Real Estate Registry Office to securely record and track property deeds.
-Brazil’s Planning Ministry is also developing protocols with Microsoft and blockchain acceleration hub Consensys to govern identification and signature verification procedures.
-The Ministry used an Ethereum-based self-sovereign identity platform called UPort;
+- In 2017, Ubitquity, a SaaS blockchain company, successfully piloted a platform with a Brazilian Real Estate Registry Office to securely record and track property deeds.
+As of the same year, Brazil’s Planning Ministry also began developing protocols with Microsoft and blockchain acceleration hub Consensys to govern identification and signature verification procedures.
+The Ministry uses an Ethereum-based self-sovereign identity platform called UPort;

 - The Swedish government believes that blockchain could save taxpayers $100 million through implementation into its well-established land registry system (the Lantmäteriet).
-Blockchain start-up ChromaWay initiated a series of pilot phases to model a property purchase using smart contract technology;
+As of 2018, the Swedish land registry authority had reached the third phase of their “pilot”, which was marked by a live transaction demonstration using blockchain;

 Conclusions (The Challenges of Bringing Blockchain into the Property Industry)